Deferred Action for Childhood Arrivals: Regulatory history

+On January 20, 2021, President Joe Biden issued an executive order reinstating DACA.
+On July 16, 2021, Andrew Hanen ruled that the program was "created in violation of the law" and "illegally implemented."
+He barred the government from accepting new applications to the program, effectively cancelling Biden's executive order.
+However, the ruling allows for immigrants currently protected by the program to keep their status and allow DACA renewals while the case goes through the appeals process.
+An appellate court in October 2022 affirmed that DACA is "unlawful".
+The case was then returned to the same federal district court judge to consider whether a formal set of regulatory amendments promulgated by the Biden administration to codify DACA into federal regulations on October 31, 2022 made the program lawful.

+On September 13, 2023, Hanen ruled that the codified form of DACA violated federal law.
+However, he "maintained the status quo" for current DACA recipients by "preserv[ing] the stay", and specifically noted in the ruling and in a supplemental order that he was not ordering any deportation or other immigration or criminal action against any DACA recipient.
+The decision has been appealed to the Fifth Circuit and may eventually be heard by the Supreme Court.

 Implementation

 DACA was formally initiated by a policy memorandum sent from Secretary of Homeland Security Janet Napolitano to the heads of U.S. Customs and Border Protection (CBP), U.S. Citizenship and Immigration Services (USCIS), and U.S. Immigration and Customs Enforcement (ICE).
 The memo formally directed them to exercise their enforcement discretion on behalf of individuals who met the requirements.

 To apply for DACA, eligible individuals must pay a $495 application fee, submit several forms, and produce documents showing they meet the requirements.
 They do not need legal representation.

 The program does not currently provide permanent lawful status or a path to citizenship, nor does it provide eligibility for federal welfare or student aid.

 Eligibility

 To qualify for DACA, applicants must meet the following major requirements, although meeting them does not guarantee approval: